FuelLabs/sway-applications/multisig-wallet/project/SPECIFICATION.md

 If you are interested in a functional overview then this is the section for you.

 ## Core Functionality

-### `cancel_transaction()`

-1. Cancels the next transaction by spending the current nonce.
-This is both a safety mechanism enabling a user to explicitly render a previously shared signature useless, as well as a way of conveniently skipping a transaction.
-   1. If the caller is an owner, which requires the contract to have been initialised.

 ### `constructor()`